A premier technological university known for knowledge creation, innovation, and entrepreneurship.

-NUST is a responsive university creatively meeting the needs of students, society and the economy through multiple pathways for excellent education, applied research, innovation and service in collaboration with stakeholders.
+An engaged and responsive university, meeting the needs of stakeholders through excellent education, applied research, innovation and service.

 The NUST Strategic Plan 2021-2025 presents a framework for developing and articulating the community’s desire to solidify the Institution’s reputation as a modern, state-of-the-art technological university/university of science and technology in Africa.